 History of GSSI

-The Gatorade Sports Science Institute (GSSI) has a long history of sports science research, education and testing athletes to help them get the most out of their bodies.
+The Gatorade Sports Science Institute (GSSI) has a long history of sports science research, education, and testing athletes to help them get the most out of their bodies.
 The Gatorade Exercise Physiology Lab was established in 1985 by Dr. Robert Murray as part of the Quaker Oats R&D facility in Barrington, IL.
 Expansion to the Sports Science Institute followed shortly after in 1988 with the goals of expanding knowledge and sharing information on sports nutrition and exercise science to enhance the performance and well-being of athletes.
-Key to the development of GSSI were collaborations with top researchers at Ohio State University, Yale University, the University of Texas and the University of Iowa.
+Key to the development of GSSI were collaborations with top researchers at Ohio State University, Yale University, the University of Texas, and the University of Iowa and in Canada, the University of Guelph.
 As GSSI continued to grow, partnerships were established with top researchers and key influencers worldwide, helping to fulfill the mission of furthering research and education in the field.

-In Barrington, GSSI staff scientists studied the effects of exercise, the environment and nutrition on the human body using the latest scientific technology and equipment in the physiology, biochemistry and exercise sensory/hedonic response labs.
-Over the years, the facilities were updated to include laboratory space specific for exercise performance, body composition, metabolism and gastrointestinal physiology.
-The results of the research program have helped drive superior formulations in both taste and functionality, presented at scientific conferences and published in peer-reviewed journals.
-A complete list of journal publications can be found HERE.
+In Barrington, GSSI staff scientists studied the effects of exercise, the environment, and nutrition on the human body using the latest scientific technology and equipment in the physiology, biochemistry and exercise sensory/hedonic response labs.
+Over the years, the facilities were updated to include laboratory space specific for exercise performance, body composition, metabolism, and gastrointestinal physiology.
+The results of the research program have been presented at scientific conferences, published in peer-reviewed journals, and have helped drive superior formulations in both taste and functionality.
+A complete list of journal publications can be found on this website.

 Education & Outreach

-GSSI also partners with professional organizations (see the list of affiliations HERE).
-One of the longest running such affiliations as with the American College of Sports Medicine, with whom a partnership was established in 1989.
+GSSI also partners with professional organizations (see the list of affiliations on this website).
+One of the longest running such affiliations is with the American College of Sports Medicine, with whom a partnership was established in 1989.
 As part of that partnership, GSSI maintains a significant presence at the annual meeting to support the sports science community.

-As part of the development and continued growth of GSSI, several top researchers and practitioners sat on an advisory boards providing professional insight on research topics relevant to GSSI's mission and offered direction on future educational offerings.
+As part of the development and continued growth, GSSI was advised by several boards of top researchers and practitioners who provided advice and information on research topics relevant to the GSSI's mission and offered direction on future educational offerings.
 Beginning in 1987 these board members and other invitees participated in the GSSI Summer Conferences, the outcomes of which are published in the Perspectives in Exercise Science and Sports Medicine book series (Cooper Publishing Group, 1988-99).
-This 12 volume series aimed to further the education of athletic trainers, coaches, exercise physiologists and athletes, as well as advance further scientific inquiry.
-The Perspective series covered topics such as fuel for sport performance, hydration, ergogenic aids, cardiovascular and other health problems in athletes, immune function, overtraining and recovery from injury.
+This 12 volume series aimed to further the education of athletic trainers, coaches, exercise physiologists, and athletes, as well as advance further scientific inquiry.
+The Perspective series covered topics such as fuel for sport performance, hydration, ergogenic aids, cardiovascular and other health problems in athletes, immune function, overtraining, and recovery from injury.

-GSSI was led by Dr. Asker Jeukendrup, a renowned researcher and triathlete, from 2011-2014.
-Currently under the direction of Dr. James Carter, GSSI continues to build on its rich history of research and education, as well as increasing services provided directly to athletes.
-As a part of our ongoing effort to provide cutting edge service to our athlete and influencer partners, the Gatorade Sports Science Institute (GSSI) continues to expand its global reach and scope of expertise.
-As a result, GSSI has expanded beyond Barrington to IMG Academies in Bradenton, FL (2011) and in the United Kingdom where GSSI staff spend time working within athlete environments.
+Under the direction of Global Senior Director Dr. Asker Jeukendrup, GSSI continues to build on its rich history of research and education, as well as increasing the services provided directly to athletes.
+Recently the laboratories of GSSI have expanded beyond Barrington to a location at IMG Academies in Bradenton, FL (2011).
 GSSI also maintains relationships with top researchers and practitioners in the sport sciences, and several serve to advise the team as part of the GSSI Expert Panel.
-Through the headquarters in Barrington and the global satellite locations, the goal of GSSI remains as it has always been – to help athletes optimize their health and performance through research, education and service in hydration and nutrition science.
+Through the headquarters in Barrington and the global satellite locations, GSSI remains committed to research and education, as well as serving athletes to continue on the mission of improved athletic performance.